-The planning priorities for WCOG's Metropolitan Planning Area (MPA), described in WCOG's regional /metropolitan long-range transportation plan Way to Go, Whatcom (adopted in June 2022), were modified and adopted in 2021.
+The planning priorities for WCOG's Metropolitan Planning Area (MPA), described in WCOG's regional /metropolitan long-range transportation plan Way to Go, Whatcom, were adopted in June 2022.

 These seven goals - which overlap with the longer list of planning factors that federal and state law require MPOs and RTPOs to address (shown in the table below) - will take precedence in prioritizing project funding requests and developing performance measures and targets.